New Model Army Blue Bandolier with string rings.

 Description

 These Seventeenth century powder boxes (Called ‘charges’ in the C17th) and a primer bottle (referred to in military manuals just before the war as ‘touch box’) are displayed on a bandolier (often known in the period as a ‘collar of charges’ with a bullet bag.
 All the boxes are turned on a period treadle lathe and the leather is all hand sewn.
 They are copies of those contained at the Royal Armouries collection which is now held in Leeds in Yorkshire, UK.
 I have video footage of my visits to the collection when I took the measurements: find the playlist here .
 There are several types in the vaults (not on public display) and I can reproduce any of them faithfully.
 These powder boxes hold around nine drams of black powder because they have been ‘turned’ as specified during the English Civil War, and not simply bored, so that the capacity is greatly increased.
 The Discovery Channel’s weapons expert bought some from me in 2011 ad he was considering using them in a programme because they demonstrate the increased capacity required for the more ‘claggy’ C17th powder, used before improved C18th refining methods.
 They have an added benefit for modern use as most reenactors use only three drams which is less than a third of the box capacity.
 The empty space provides an expansion chamber to lessen the impact should the powder ignite by accident.
+Since filling the boxes, even with the worst imaginable period powder would use up far more than the issue of half a pound of powder to one pound of shot, it’s likely they were aware of the importance of an expansion chamber in the C17th and the boxes were around half filled.

 I can make to order.
 The touch box is the size of the original, with the little ‘nipple’ styling on the lid and comes with a ‘stopper’, again as seen at the Leeds Armouries.
 The belts were around 51″ and, like a strap, not sewn to a ‘V’.
 You will notice the holes are punched in pairs which keeps the strings close together, which I think might reduce the strain on the outer edge of the lids where the guide holes are.
 The bullet pouch has a flap through which a leather toggle protrudes.
 There were many types of bullet bags used but the most common one is shown in the close up and that is the one; that is the type I send out with this belt.
 I stuff some paper in the pouch to make it look as though it contains bullets.
 The primers had replaced the outmoded flasks by the time of the English Civil War and authenticity conscious re-enactors should be able to use them on the battlefield as the ‘stopper’ will prevent stray sparks from reaching the contents.
 I am willing to turn to specifications and with different types of wood, but the price may well need to be adjusted for this.